amansinh-30/Web-Developer-Projects/Frontend Projects/Random Colour/README.md

 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is open source and free to use!

+---

+*Created by CodeAmax*